Wolf

 Suspected crack

-If a large carnivore is suspected of having injured or killed a farm animal or if the presence of a lynx or wolf is suspected (direct observations, tracks, droppings), the Office for the Environment must be contacted immediately.
+If a large carnivore is suspected of having injured or killed a farm animal or if the presence of a lynx or wolf is suspected (direct observations, tracks, droppings), the Office of Forests, Nature and Agriculture must be contacted immediately.

-To make it easier to contact the AU in the event of livestock attacks in Liechtenstein, the mobile number +423 799 40 37 has been set up.
+To make it easier to contact the AWNL in the event of livestock attacks in Liechtenstein, the mobile number +423 799 40 37 has been set up.
 Please use this number (7 days a week) in the event of an incident.

 The Herd Protection Service SG, which provides herd protection advice in Liechtenstein, can initiate immediate measures in the event of a large carnivore attack.